amanbhai09/amanbhai09/README.md

 - 💞️ I’m looking to collaborate on ...
 I am not currently planning anything on it.
 - 📫 How to reach me ...
 I think it is better if you do not reach me.
 - 😄 Pronouns: ...
 He / HIM
 - ⚡ Fun fact: ...
-I love Java Script more then Python
+I love Java Script more than Python

 <!---
 amanbhai09/amanbhai09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.